 - I want the cake to be tender and flavorful, not coarse or dry and bland.

 - Should have simple baking steps and nothing tricky.

-To achieve this I added the rhubarb raw, but tossed in sugar, prior to baking it with the cake.
+To achieve this, I added the rhubarb raw but tossed it in sugar prior to baking it with the cake.

 I also cut the rhubarb into pieces about 2 inches long.
 This does a few things: It allows you to create a pretty design for the top of the cake, and the pieces aren't in super long strips that are hard to cut and eat.
 So it looks beautiful and is delicious to eat and serve.

 You can certainly cut smaller pieces of rhubarb.
 That works equally as well, it just looks more rustic.